Rai1e/webpage/Readme.md

-just a standard static webpage lol.
+just a static webpage lol.